 Students must meet all financial obligations to the College in order to qualify for continued enrollment or graduation.
-Each semester or term, each student must pay all money due to the College, including tuition, fees, library fines, and any other financial obligations.
+Each semester or term, each student must pay all money due to the College, including, but not limited to, tuition, fees, library fines, residential fines and any other financial obligations.